The Dark Side of the Global Cacao Industry

 There are many factors to why forests may be clear-cut for cacao farming, from mono-crop plantation formats, to increasing yield.

 Deforestation isn’t just bad for the ecosystem and globe in general, due to factors cacao trees life-cycle, and the impacts of overall forest health, micro-climate change, soil quality and overall farm economics and farmer livelihood, maintaining a more diverse forest ecosystem that mirrors cacao’s native environment is important.

 Still, the long term perspective and information needed to fully understand the benefits and methodologies of bio-diverse cacao agro-forestry systems are not prevalent in most global cacao production at this time.
-Ultimately more programs like Minga Del Cacao in South America are needed to spread.
-Research and education is even more important in Africa where cacao is non-native and cacao growing traditions younger .
+Ultimately more programs like Öko-Caribe in South America are needed to be spread.
+Research and education is even more important in Africa where cacao is actually a non-native plant, and cacao growing traditions are younger and more difficult .